Friday, November 3, 2023

 Not long after we opened that location, news broke that Texas Tech was hiring a controversial new Head Coach for the men’s basketball team, the Red Raiders, which to this day I believe was in part to help them get attendance up at the new arena so men’s games could come up to somewhat par with the oft-sold-out popularity of the Lady Raiders games.
 Bobby Knight was going to come down from Indiana where he was making national headlines and move to Lubbock to be our new coach.
 It was a local (and national) media event that was very exciting to be in the middle of!

 In 2001, as a going away present when I left the Texas Tech University Athletic Department, Coaches Sharp and Knight both signed a basketball for me.
-I treasured that ball for a few years, though eventually gave it away when I went into mission work in 2004 and downsized my life considerably.
+It was something I treasured!

 Rest in peace, Coach.